phreeza/manuscript_axon_potentials/doc/manuscript.md

 thalamocortical projections, synaptic boutons are typically small, and we did not model them explicitly.
-In other systems, such as the neuromuscular junction, the synaptic ultrastructure can be very large when compared to the axon bundle.(**ref that is not Gydkov**) Such a large junction with an overall length of 1 mm was modeled by @Gydikov1986Extracellular.
+In other systems, such as the neuromuscular junction, the synaptic ultrastructure can be very large when compared to the axon bundle [@Harris1979Relationship].
+Such a large junction with an overall length of up to1 mm was modeled by @Gydikov1986Extracellular.
 They found a significant effect of this structure on the extracellular field potential.
 The single flaring and tapering neuromuscular junction had a similar effect to the entire projection zone in our model, with the flaring causing a similar effect